 No two Outward Bound expeditions are ever quite the same.
 Every crew is unique; every route is distinct; and every adventure is dynamic.
 But one thing remains the same.
 On each course, students rise to meet exhilarating natural challenges in some of the country’s wildest places – and find strength and determination along the way.

-On the Delaware Water Gap, each section of the river is different and has its own personality.
-With secluded, wide water and lots of wildlife, the stretch that flows through the Delaware Water Gap National Recreation Area from Matamoras to Kittatinny Point offers it all.
-Students learn basic outdoor skills like Leave-No-Trace ethics, outdoor living and backcountry travel in order to successfully live, work, eat, and discover together.
-This process hones communication, problem-solving, and leadership skills and takes students on a journey unlike anything they’ve ever imagined.
-In addition to learning valuable paddling techniques in a tandem canoe, students learn to use technical equipment, tie knots, paddle and camp, all while instructors provide expert supervision.
+Canoeing in the Delaware Water Gap offers a unique connection to each section of the river.
+Students who seek secluded, wide water with lots of wildlife will find it all in the stretch that flows through the Delaware Water Gap National Recreation Area from Matamoras to Kittatinny Point.
+In addition to learning valuable paddling techniques in a tandem canoe from expert instructors, students will learn basic outdoor skills like Leave-No-Trace Ethics, outdoor living, and backcountry travel in order to successfully live, work, eat, and play together.
+This process hones communication, problem-solving, and leadership skills that can be applied to life beyond the world of canoeing.

 The Delaware Water Gap National Recreation Area encompasses 67,000 acres of mountain ridge, forest and floodplain on both sides of the Delaware River in the states of New Jersey and Pennsylvania.
-From the southern end of the park, students can view the S-shaped chasm of the Delaware Water Gap, where the river cuts a twisting path through 1,400-foot Kittatinny Ridge.
-Within the river watershed, students discover steep wooded-and-rock slopes, bountiful rhododendron, dark hallows, tinsel-like ravines and tumbling waterfalls.
+From the southern end of the park, students can view the S-shaped chasm of the Delaware Water Gap, where the river cuts a twisting path through 1,400-foot Kittatiny Ridge.
+Within the watershed of this river can be found steep wooded-and-rock slopes, bountiful rhododendron, dark hollows, deep ravines and tumbling waterfalls.